Action Against Alzheimer's

 I was lucky enough to first hear Professor Bredesen speak in March 2015.
 It was one of the most inspiring talks I have ever attended.
 So when Cytoplan, a UK food-based nutritional supplement company, announced that they would be working to help bring Professor Bredesen's work to the UK I knew I wanted to be involved.
 Cytoplan have developed their Action Against Alzheimer's Programme based on the diet and lifetstyle elements of the Bredesen Protocol™.
 It is a programme for people wanting to optimise brain function and overall health.
 I am excited to be one of the Nutritional Therapists licensed by Cytoplan to deliver the programme.
 For further information on The Action Against Alzheimer’s programme see www.action-against-alzheimers.co.uk.

 My colleague Aira Mahandru (www.amnutrition.uk) and I run Action Against Alzheimer's workshops for small groups.
-Our next 6 week course of workshops will start in September 2018.
 For further information please contact

 In December, 2017 I completed my Institute for Functional Medicine Training in The Bredesen Protocol.
 I am now a ReCODE practitioner and able to provide support to those registered on Dr Bredesen's ReCODE programme.
 For more information on The Bredesen Protocol see